luigipacheco/architectural-prompt-generator/README.md

 1.- go to  https://luigipacheco.github.io/architectural-prompt-generator/ and create a prompt

-2.- Copy your prompt in this chatgpt bot: https://chat.openai.com/g/g-N94mbptL7-archprompter
+2.- Copy and paste your prompt in this chatgpt bot: https://chat.openai.com/g/g-N94mbptL7-archprompter

 3.- this should generate an image and a promopt that you can use on other Image generators